juheon/zebrafish_TE_epignome/README.md

-# Analysing epigenomic landscape of zebrafish TEs
+# Analysing the epigenomic landscape of zebrafish TEs
 This repository contains major scripts used in data processing and plotting for ***Epigenomic analysis reveals prevalent contribution of transposable elements to cis-regulatory elements, tissue-specific expression, and alternative promoters in zebrafish***.

 ## Project summary